QARANC.co.uk Find Extra Work

 A British Army Nurse In the Korean War

 A British Army Nurse In The Korean War by Elizabeth Jilly McNair A recently published book about QA nursing during the Korean War is A British Army Nurse In the Korean War by Elizabeth Jilly McNair.
 QA Sister McNair saw active service in Korea and Japan and this book is based on her letters home and photographs she took during her 18 months spent nursing at the British Commonwealth General Hospital in Kure, Japan and the British Commonwealth Zone Medical Unit in Seoul, Korea.
-Buy Now!

 Dog Dirt Doris